viur-framework/viur-docs/source/quickstart.rst

 Create a template
 ----------------

-Before you create the template for this module, its required to register this template first in the module.
+The templates to use have to be registered in the module.
-Add the following lines to the module-class.
+Add the following lines to the module class.

 ::